 *Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
 These non-covered services should be counted in the denominator population for MIPS CQMs.

 Denominator Criteria (Eligible Cases):

-Documentation stating the patient has an active diagnosis of depression or has a diagnosed bipolar disorder, therefore screening or follow-up not required: G9717
+Documentation stating the patient has had a diagnosis of depression or has had a diagnosis of bipolar disorder: G9717

 Screening – Completion of a clinical or diagnostic tool used to identify people at risk of developing or having a certain disease or condition, even in the absence of symptoms.

-Standardized Depression Screening Tool – A normalized and validated depression screening tool developed for the patient population in which it is being utilized.
-The name of the age appropriate standardized depression screening tool utilized must be documented in the medical record.
+Standardized Depression Screening Tool – A normalized and validated depression screening tool developed for the patient population in which it is being utilized..

-Examples of depression screening tools include but are not limited to:
+Examples of standardized depression screening tools include but are not limited to:

 Patient Health Questionnaire for Adolescents (PHQ-A), Beck Depression Inventory-Primary Care Version (BDI-PC), Mood Feeling Questionnaire (MFQ), Center for Epidemiologic Studies Depression Scale (CES-D), Patient Health Questionnaire (PHQ-9), Pediatric Symptom Checklist (PSC-17), and PRIME MD-PHQ-2

 • Adult Screening Tools (18 years and older)